bananacheesepotato/OOP-DS/README.md

 # OOP-DS
-basic assignments for Object-oriented programming CS2110
+Basic assignments for Object-oriented programming CS2110.

-more advanced assignments are private
+More advanced assignments are private.